visgl/react-map-gl/docs/components/popup.md

 ##### `dynamicPosition` {Boolean} - default: `true`
 If `true`, the anchor will be dynamically adjusted to ensure the popup falls within the map container.

+##### `sortByDepth` {Boolean} - default: `false`
+If `true`, the order of the popups will be dynamically rearranged to ensure that the ones anchored closer to the camera are rendered on top.
+Useful when showing multiple popups in a tilted map.

 ##### `onClose` {Function}
 Callback when the user closes the popup.